piotrowskiadam/souffleur/souffleur_firefox/README.md

 - `Ctrl+Shift+L`: Toggle the Sidebar
 - `Alt+P`: Open the spotlight overlay

+*(You can customize these shortcuts by navigating to `about:addons`, clicking the gear icon ⚙️, and selecting "Manage Extension Shortcuts".)*

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.